imagitama/derail-valley-jumps/README.md

 Open the mod settings (Ctrl+F10) to view and change bindings.

-By default "space" for jump and numpad numbers for roll/spin/turn.
+By default "space" for jump, numpad numbers for roll/spin/turn and F12 to quick rerail (or flip direction).

 ## Install